 Another concern is reproductive development for females.
 Important markers of insufficient energy and resulting low estrogen levels include delayed menstruation and irregular or missed cycles.

 Other potential effects of RED-S include increased risk of injury and decreased endurance and muscle strength.
 And, it can reduce response to training, decrease coordination, impair judgment, increase risk of infections and illness, and increase irritability and depression — results that no athlete wants to have happen.
-The good news is correcting RED-S does not mean a sacrifice in athletic performance.
-In fact, it should result in an improvement in athletic performance.

 Parents can play a significant role in preventing RED-S. First, educate your children on the energy demands of their training and its relationship with proper nutrition and bone health, as well as the risk of injury.
 Second, keep an eye out for weight loss, changes in menstruation and changes in mood.